wilkie/blog/posts/reuleaux-selectors.md

 This can be solved by allowing gender to be specified as a single point, and sexual orientation to be a set of points to form areas of selection.
 In this form, if a gender identity that an individual **A** selects falls within the area given by the sexual orientation selector of person **B**, then you could say that **A** would be gender-compatible with **B** from **B**'s perspective.
 This greatly complicates the sexual orientation selector relative to the gender selector in terms of user ease of use.
-However, in cases where this type of input is very useful (such as with dating services,) this complication can be tolerated by users in order to increase the quality of their information.
+However, in cases where this type of input is very useful (such as with dating services,) this complication can be tolerated by users in order to increase the quality of their representation.

 <p></p>
 <div class="image">